Bakerreniya/Bakerreniya/README.md

 to me yes it can be challenging but that what makes it a fun spot to me.💪🏾</p>

 - <h2>Education</h2>
-<p>All i learned  half taught by my mom i would not be where i am
+<p>All I learned  half taught by my mom i would not be where i am
-   now if it wernt for her.the other half was A course called American Dream (which my mom introduced me to) Ive learned so much from that course it has been very helpful it taught me all of the levels from basics to harcore it is awesome.🍎</p>
+   now if it wernt for her.the other half was A course (which my mom introduced me to) Ive learned so much from that course it has been very helpful it taught me all of the levels from basics to harcore it is awesome.🍎</p>

 - <h2>Projects</h2>
 <p>i have made three recent websites One is a webstie for childrens books